Human Cerebral Blood Flow Regulation (Gas Challenge)

 Aim 1: Test the hypothesis that healthy males exhibit reduced cerebral vasodilation compared to healthy females despite exhibiting similar vasodilation to hypercapnia.

-• Aim 1A: Vasodilation to hypoxia will be markedly lower in males, more so in anterior brain regions.
+Aim 1A: Vasodilation to hypoxia will be markedly lower in males.
+Aim 1B: Vasodilation to hypercapnia will be lower in males.

-Aim 2: Test the hypothesis that acute inhibition of COX or NOS will reduce sex differences in hypoxia-mediated cerebral vasodilation.
+Aim 2: Test the hypothesis that acute inhibition of COX will explain sex differences in hypoxia-mediated cerebral vasodilation.

 Study Type